bingenk/MyDevelopmentalBlog/README.md

 As this week is whitespace week, I used the time to look through all the past tutorial slides and the CAs I have done to have a quick revision and recap to work on my assignment where I have decided to design a fictional company of my own.
 Futhermore, I also spend some time watching through the videos published on linkedin learning about JavaScript and was able to complete the week's CAs.

 ## week 6:

+For week 6, I did learned some basic knowledges about JavaScript which consists of objects and Dom.
+Additionally, the lesson do also include a recap about linkedin learning for week 5.
+I enjoyed learning about JavaScript as it is important when it comes to page interaction when building a web.